What is a Pharmacy Technician?

 Pharmacy technicians work in community pharmacies and pharmacy departments in hospitals.
 They are also employed in other pharmaceutical companies and pharmaceutical wholesalers.
 Pharmacy technicians need to be honest, motivated and well organised, able to pay attention to detail, enjoy working as part of a team and be interested in people.

-As part of this celebration, we have collated some pharmacy technician profiles to find out what they enjoy about their role and how they celebrated Pharmacy Technician Day!
+As part of this celebration, we have collated some pharmacy technician profiles to find out what they enjoy about their role and how they celebrated Pharmacy Technician Day in 2018!

 Claudine Daniel, Aseptic Production Unit Team Leader, Capital & Coast DHB, Wellington.